 If he doesn't pay child support, you need to contact the state child support enforcement office and tell them and ask for it to be enforced.
 If you are having financial difficulties, you should also talk to your state social services department and ask for assistance.
 Good luck.

-Holly's Question: I was granted temporary custody of my child, but her father has her in another state.
+Holly's Question: I was granted temporary child custody, but her father has her in another state.
 How long does he have to return her to me?

 Brette's Answer: It should be immediate.
 Good luck.

 Pat's Question: My 19 year old daughter just had a baby, and neither she nor the baby's father has a job.
 They are both too immature to raise our granddaughter and I fear for her.
 What steps can we take to get temporary custody?